 Drama Club Productions - Sponsor – Mrs. Natalie Pass (Room 512) - The OMS Drama Club performs two productions each school year - a play in the fall and a musical in the spring.
 Students of any grade level can be involved and participation in the productions as a performer is by audition only.
 Students can also be selected to assist with sets, costumes, and backstage work.
 If a student is in the fall production, that does not guarantee they will be in the spring production -- students will audition for each production.
 Commitment to each production is of utmost importance.
 Everyone is welcome to audition for Drama Club Productions!

-FCA (Fellowship of Christian Athletes) - Sponsors - Ms. Penny Vickery, Coach Tony Jones, Ms. Tracy Smallwood, Ms. Mary Jo Sidwell, and Ms. Lori Stinehart - Open to all grade levels.
+FCA (Fellowship of Christian Athletes) - Sponsors - Ms. Penny Vickery and Ms. Tracy Smallwood - Open to all grade levels.
 Fellowship of Christian Athletes is a club that focuses on serving local communities by equipping, empowering and encouraging people to make a difference for Christ.
-We meet twice a month on Friday mornings at 8:00 am for a devotional, prayer, games, music, and refreshments.
+We meet twice a month on Friday mornings at 7:50 am for a devotional, prayer, games, music, and refreshments.
 Throughout the year we work on service projects to benefit our school and community.
 All athletes and non-athletes are invited to attend.

-Helen Ruffin Reading Bowl: Sponsors: Coach Wharton, Coach Cawley, Coach Jacobs, and Coach Webster.
-(Room 459) The Helen Ruffin Reading Bowl is a team of students that reads specific, award winning books.
-We meet every other Thursday at 8 am to quiz each other on the details of the books and prepare for competition.
+Helen Ruffin Reading Bowl: Sponsors: Mrs. Wharton, Mrs. Cawley, Mrs. Jacobs.
+The Helen Ruffin Reading Bowl is a team of students that reads specific, award winning books.
+We meet every other Tuesday at 8:15am to quiz each other on the details of the books and prepare for competition.
 We will be competing this year against other schools in the county, and then at the North Georgia Helen Ruffin Reading Bowl Competition as well.
 If you love to read great books, this is where you need to be!
-See Coach Wharton for details.
+See Mrs. Wharton in the 6th grade hall for details.

-Junior Beta Club - Sponsor - Junior Beta is a nationally recognized service club for 7th and 8th graders.
+Junior Beta Club - Sponsor – Melissa Sessa-- Junior Beta is a nationally recognized service club for 7th and 8th graders.
 Membership is by application only and is based on grades and teacher recommendation.
+Applications will be collected December 2nd- 12th for a club launch in January 2020.
 Junior Beta provides opportunities to develop leadership skills, acknowledges academic achievement, encourages service to school and community, and promotes qualities that make dynamic citizens and future leaders.

-Just One Africa: Sponsors: Mrs. Hightower & Mrs. Harrison.
+Just One Africa: Sponsors: Mrs. Harrison and Mrs. Perkins.
 The Just One Africa Club is a great opportunity for students to see how just one person can affect the world.
 We work with a local nonprofit to create necklaces, bracelets, and other items made by beads from the women of Kenya.
 The products we create are then sold locally and world wide in order to raise money and to bring water filters that help create schools, farms, and bakeries in the villages of Kenya.
 We will learn how just doing a little every month helps give people clean water for life.
-We meet once a month before school in the media center.
-Please follow Otwell_Media on Instagram for updates about the Just One Africa Club.
+We meet once a month in Mrs. Harrison’s room (367).

 Photo Club: Sponsor: Mrs. Humphrey.
 (Room 506) - The Otwell Photo Club focusses on digital photography and photo editing.
 Our fall meetings cover the fundamentals of photography while practicing taking photographs.
 The spring meetings focus on editing our photographs in Adobe Photoshop.
 The fee to join Photo Club is $25 for the whole year.
 This will cover the cost of our club t-shirts, materials and other items needed for projects.
 Everyone is welcome to join Photo Club!

-Robotics: Sponsor: Mr. Collins- The VexIQ Robotics Club is a competitive club based around the Engineering Design Process used to design, build, and program a robot.
-Once the team of students have built the bot, we enter competitions against the other team across the county and state.
-Over the past few years we have had several teams represent Otwell at the State Meet.
-Our ultimate goal is to qualify for Worlds.
-Club sign-ups begin on the second day of school and go until the club hits the max capacity of 40 members.
+Robotics: Sponsor: Mr. Collins- The Competition VEXIQ Robotics Team is a competitive club based around the Engineering Design Process used to design, build, and program a robot.
+Once the team of students have built the robot, we enter competitions against the other team across the county and state.
+Over the past few years we have had several teams represent Otwell at the Local, State and World Level.
+Our ultimate goal every season is to qualify for Worlds.
 Click HERE to check out the OMS Robotics website.
-Check out the VexIQ webpage for more information about robotics. https://www.vexrobotics.com/vexiq
+The fee to join the Competition Robotics Team is $175 for the entire year.
+Check out the VEXIQ webpage for more information about robotics. https://www.vexrobotics.com/vexiq

 Yearbook- Sponsor – Mrs. Emily Humphrey (Room 506) - The Otwell Yearbook Team meets during Dawg Time, however after school meetings may also occur.
 Applications for Yearbook are given out in April, and the Yearbook Team is announced by May.
 Commitment to Yearbook Dawg Time is of utmost importance.
 Everyone is welcome to apply for the Otwell Yearbook Team!